ivankrauseza/ci-project5/README.md

 - Can a user delete a basket item from Basket page - Yes = Pass
 - Can a user Pay for an order without a delivery address - No = Pass
 - Can a user Pay for an order with a valid delivery address - Yes = Pass
-- Basket
-- Checkout
 - Can I Search products - No = Fail

-### Account
-- Update Account information
-- View order history and detail
-- Delete Account
+### Accounts (General users / Staff / Superusers)
+- Can a any user other than a superuser access the backened - No = Pass
+- Can a general user create an account - Yes = Pass
+- Can a general user edit an account - Yes = Pass
+- Can a general user delete an account - Yes = Pass
+- Can a general user see previous orders if existing - Yes = Pass
+- Can a general user see admin/dashboard areas - No = Pass
+- Can a general user make themselves a staff member - No = Pass
+- Can a staff member see admin/dashboard areas - Yes = Pass
+- Can a staff member manage products and orders if existing - Yes = Pass

-### Admin Dashboard
+### Admin Backened
-- CRUD Products
+- CRUD Products and Collections - Yes = Pass
+- CRUD Users - Yes = Pass
-- View All orders
+- View All orders - Yes = Pass

 ### General Pages
 - About us